 The physical activity of humans markedly decreased with increased mechanization.
-In fact, we are currently facing a critical situation in which one out of three people around the world is physically inactive (Hallal et al., The Lancet, 2012).
+In fact, we are currently facing a critical situation in a quarter of world's population is physically inactive (Guthold et al., Lancet Glob Health, 2018).
 Physical inactivity not only increases the risk of death through lifestyle-related diseases (see the table on the right), but also damages mental health (brain functions).